 Students with Disabilities

-Recognizing the vocational, career and learning needs of each student, WCTC’s Student Accessibility Office is committed to providing a range of services to students with disabilities.
-Services include:
+Recognizing the vocational, career and learning needs of each student, WCTC’s Student Accessibility Office (SAO) is committed to providing a range of individualized services to ensure equal access and inclusion for students with disabilities.
+Some of these services include:

 - Sign language interpreting

 - Alternative media

 We work closely with program counselors, faculty, advisors, mentors and other WCTC staff to help you address your needs while keeping your disability information confidential (unless we have your written permission).